-Earlier, we talked about choosing a CMS to run your membership site.
+In the past, we talked about choosing a CMS to run your membership site.
 I made it clear that my preference was to use WordPress.
-Now, how do you go about building a membership site with WordPress?
+Now, let’s take this to the next step.
+How do you go about building a membership site with WordPress?
 After all, isn’t it meant for blogging?

-To turn WordPress into a membership site, you would obviously have content that’s available to members only.
-So, the question is, how do you restrict access to that content?
+To turn WordPress into a membership site, you would obviously need content that’s available for members only.
+The question is, how do you restrict access to that content?

 There are two ways to protect your WordPress content:

 - Protect the entire folder in which WordPress is installed.

 - Protect premium posts for member access only whilst leaving others free for the public to see.

 Although it would be much easier just to protect the whole folder in which WordPress resides, it is much more effective if you only protect premium posts.
 That way, you can showcase some of your content to entice people to sign up as a member.

 When I first started using WordPress, which was ages ago, the best way to turn WordPress into a membership site was to use an external script called Amember.
 In fact, I still use Amember for some of my WordPress based membership site.